Investigation into misconduct allegations finds that state Sen. Kevin Ranker violated Senate policies

 During her time working in his office, Larson said Ranker would rub her shoulders when no one else was in the office, make flirtatious comments and encourage her to stay late and drink wine, according her account in the report.
 When she rejected his efforts, Ranker treated her disrespectfully and boosted her work demands.

-Three witnesses interviewed for the investigation said Larson told her that year Ranker sexually harassed her.
+Three witnesses interviewed for the investigation said Larson told the witnesses in 2010 that Ranker sexually harassed her.

 Larson in 2010 complained about the misconduct to Senate officials, and later, to her agency leadership.

 Her account in the report described her as “terrified and paralyzed” when discussing the complaint with Senate staff that year.
-Larson also said she feared how she would be treated at the Legislature if she made a sexual harassment complaint.
+Larson also said she feared how she would be treated at the Legislature if she made a sexual-harassment complaint.

-Larson ultimately concluded during the investigation that she probably didn’t specifically discuss sexual harassment, and the report found she likely talked about only general misconduct.
+During the investigation, Larson ultimately concluded that in her 2010 complaint she probably didn’t specifically discuss sexual harassment, and the report found she likely talked about only general misconduct.

 Given that, the report found that the Senate properly handled that complaint.

-After her 2010 complaint, Larson left Ranker’s office and took a role working as the state Department of Fish and Wildlife’s legislative director.
+After her 2010 complaint, Larson took a role as legislative director of the state Department of Fish and Wildlife.

 There, Ranker treated her with hostility — including yelling and making disparaging remarks about her — and threatened to reduce funding for the agency where she had taken a new job, according to her account in the report.